 If done right, UX writing can make the difference between a successful SaaS business and a failed one.

-UX writing helps users interact with the website, app, or online product.
-It is similar to regular copywriting, but with a different focus.
+By applying UX writing best practices, your users interact more with the website, app, or online product.
+It is similar to regular copywriting but with a different focus.

 The role of regular copywriters is to inform, educate, and persuade people to buy.